obiwanjacobi/Zlang/docs/modules/import.md

 import std.math
 ```

+Importing a module that does not exist is not an error (perhaps only a warning) as long as no types from that missing module are used.
+This will make dealing with dependencies of conditional compiled code easier.

 ## Aliasing

 By using an alias the name of the imported item can be renamed to something new.
 This can help to resolve conflicts or make long names shorter.